playbeing/dinish/README.md

 The Polish language uses a different style of acute accent called kreska.
 In libreOffice set the document language to Polish.
 HTML/CSS picks up the kreska when you set the document language to Polish.

+The Romanian language apparently received short shrift in the initial Unicode specification, which was later rectified by adding separate Unicode glyphs for letters with comma accents.
+DINish includes the OpenType magic to recognise the previous Unicode codes and do the right thing when the language is set to Romanian.
+And yes, feel free to use DINish for the design of the next Romanian bank notes.

 See the [features page](https://fonts.playbeing.com/features) for usage examples.
 For inspiration, look at the